iamvarunnair/react-drag-drop-flow-chart/README.md

 ## To Do

--   Add remove node logic - on clicking a node open modal, with edit enabled and delete node option
+-   Add remove node logic - on clicking a node, open a modal, with edit enabled and delete node option
 -   Beautify asthetics
 -   Editable node content
 -   On hover show placeholder for soon-to-be-dropped element

-#

 #